Creation in Isolation Project

 In Lockdown, we have developed our partnership with Fareshare and are collecting and delivering 30 food parcels every Monday to Making Time members and other vulnerable participants.
 We are including craft and creative challenges in the parcels for people to do at home and send back to us, or leave on their doorstep for us to pick up.
 We are also keeping in touch with everyone, not only through safely distanced chats on the doorstep, but also ringing the group members regularly each week to make sure they don’t feel isolated.
 We’ll also be making sure that they receive a printed copy of our participant newsletter, with news from the acta community and celebrating the creativity of our remarkable participants.

-We have secured funding to develop our lockdown creative care packages through the summer months, delivering weekly creative activities and packs of materials to isolated older people and families.
+We secured funding to develop our lockdown creative care packages through the summer months, delivering weekly creative activities and packs of materials to isolated older people and families.
+By the end of July, over 500 food and creative care packages had been delivered, with the service set to continue through to September.

 Lockleaze Kids’ Theatres